Surgeon General of the United States Army

-The Surgeon General of the United States Army is the senior-most officer of the U.S. Army Medical Department (AMEDD).
-By policy, the Surgeon General (TSG) serves as Commanding General, U.S. Army Medical Command (MEDCOM) as well as head of the AMEDD.
+The surgeon general of the United States Army is the senior-most officer of the U.S. Army Medical Department (AMEDD).
+By policy, the surgeon general (TSG) serves as commanding general, U.S. Army Medical Command (MEDCOM) as well as head of the AMEDD.
 The surgeon general's office and staff are known as the Office of the Surgeon General (OTSG) and are located in Falls Church, Virginia.

 Since 1959, TSG has been appointed in the grade of lieutenant general.
 By law, TSG may be appointed from any of the six officer branches of the AMEDD.
-However, prior to the 43rd Surgeon General, Lt.
+However, prior to the 43rd surgeon general, Lt.
 Gen. Patricia Horoho — an Army Nurse Corps officer — all appointed and confirmed surgeons general have been Medical Corps officers — military physicians.
-The incumbent Surgeon General is medical administrator Lieutenant General R. Scott Dingle, a Medical Service Corps officer.
-The 44th Army Surgeon LTG Nadja West retired on July 19, 2019.
+The incumbent surgeon general is Lieutenant General Mary K. Izaguirre.

 Duties

-As a commanding general, TSG provides advice and assistance to the Chief of Staff, Army (CSA) and to the Secretary of the Army (SECARMY) on all health care matters pertaining to the U.S. Army and its military health care system.
+As a commanding general, TSG provides advice and assistance to the chief of staff, Army (CSA) and to the secretary of the Army (SECARMY) on all health care matters pertaining to the U.S. Army and its military health care system.
 The incumbent is responsible for development, policy direction, organization and overall management of an integrated Army-wide health service system and is the medical materiel developer for the Army.
 These duties include formulating policy regulations on health service support, health hazard assessment and the establishment of health standards.
-TSG is assisted by the Deputy Surgeon General.
+TSG is assisted by the deputy surgeon general.